What do you need to know when shopping for a treadmill?

 Another bonus of a 2-ply belt with a cotton underside is how quiet it can be.
 When the belt glides across the Phenolic Resin surface of the deck, it is virtually silent!
 If you are out shopping at the big-box department stores, turn on one of the treadmills and set it to a mid-to-high rate of speed, but don’t get on the treadmill.
 Just listen to the belt run across the deck.
 Compare that to a Precor, Life Fitness or Matrix treadmill on a G&G Fitness Equipment showroom.

 Here’s a little more detective work you can do: next time you stop into a fitness center, whether it be a health club, hotel, rec center, etc., pay attention to the belts on their treadmills.
 What you will see are thinner, 2-ply, stronger belts that cause less stress on the motor and require little maintenance.
 Gyms want treadmills that won’t constantly break down or need service.
-You won’t see thicker belts.
+You won’t see thicker belts at the gym.

 Some treadmill manufacturers use nomenclatures that sound fancy to attract the consumer to their product or brand.
 Don’t be fooled.
 “Orthopedic belts” are typically just 4-ply belts with an over-emphasis on the thicker rubber topside, that is designed solely around adding additional cushion or support for the user.
 Look at it this way: if you want your car to ride smoother, with less shock, would you buy thicker tires?